-\ This is not the performance of Harbor International Compounders ETF.
-As of December 31, 2023, the C WorldWide International Composite was composed of 5 accounts, totaling approximately \$476 million.
-The inception date of the C WorldWide International Composite was September 1, 1986.
-Performance presented prior to January 1, 1997, is from before the Subadvisor adopted the GIPS standards and may not comply with all of the GIPS requirements.
+This is not the performance of Harbor International Compounders ETF.
+As of December 31, 2024, the C WorldWide International Composite was composed of 10 accounts, totaling approximately \$1.5 billion.
+The inception date of the C WorldWide International Composite was January 1, 1997.

-\\ The MSCI All Country World Ex.
+The MSCI All Country World Ex.
 U.S. (ND) Index is a free float-adjusted market capitalization weighted index that is designed to measure equity market performance in the global developed and emerging markets, excluding the United States.
 This unmanaged index does not reflect fees and expenses and is not available for direct investment.
 The benchmark results presented are a combination of two indices.
 The MSCI World ex USA Index was used prior to December 31, 2000, and the MSCI All Country World Ex.
 U.S. (ND) Index is used as of January 1, 2001.